reapedjuggler/Open-KYC/README.md

 * **Handling a large number of Requests**
     * **Load Balancing**
-        --> We will use the concept of Load Balancing for handling a large number of request
+        --> We will deploy the app on a kubernetes cluster and manage the load and traffic from there.

 </br>